mgechev/revive/README.md

 ### Plain

-The plain formatter produces the same output as the default formatter and appends URL to the rule description.
+The plain formatter produces the same output as the default formatter and appends the URL to the rule description.

 ![Plain formatter](/assets/formatter-plain.png)